yunscage/Battery-SOC-estimation-with-GPR-based-OCV/ReadMe.txt

 For the OCV data, the ".mat" file named with "C20DisCh" provid the C/20 current rate discharge and charge voltage curve and relevant data.
 You can click the file and run "View_Data" to see the OCV result.

-Original SOurce of the data set: "Kollmeyer, Phillip J.; Skells, Michael, 2023, "Multi Temperature Li-ion Battery Data - SB LiMotive 5Ah", https://doi.org/10.5683/SP3/LFPKAS"
+Original Source of the data set: "Kollmeyer, Phillip J.; Skells, Michael, 2023, "Multi Temperature Li-ion Battery Data - SB LiMotive 5Ah", https://doi.org/10.5683/SP3/LFPKAS"